 The psychologist helps the patient determine what they want from specific situations.

 Many people with depression fail to meet their own needs and desires.
 They often lack energy, motivation, or interest.
 They feel selfish when engaging in personal activities.

 Treatment tactics include talking about resources to help in planning and accomplishing changes.
 Sometimes the client’s desires are not realistic.
-In this situation, the therapist helps the patient mourn the loss of a certain outcome.
+In this situation, the psychologist helps the patient mourn the loss of a certain outcome.

-Termination of therapy is a role transition.
+Termination of treatment is a role transition.
 If not carefully addressed, this could become a problem for the person.
 The goal is to leave with a new set of tools and a game plan for meeting life’s obstacles.

-What Conditions Benefit from Interpersonal Therapy?
+What Conditions Benefit from Interpersonal Treatment?